lkappelmeier/CSC120-A7/reflection.md

 House
 - I overloaded moveIn so that you can moveIn an arraylist of residents.
 I also did the same with moveOut.
 - What worked, what didn't, what advice would you give someone taking this course in the future?
 I am confused about if this is working on A6 or A7 because how do I bring things from the subclasses to the CampusMap?
+I just copy and pasted cafe house and library into A7.